dafer660/portfoliov2/src/assets/md/003_helpdesk_support.md

 This was my first role within IT, and some task I was responsible for:

 - **Provide support** to end-users, on-site
-- Helping the IT Supervisor with Business continuity and security, which consisted of installing patches, backups and security audits / monitoring (antivirus and firewall);
+- Helping the IT Supervisor with **Business continuity and security**, which consisted of installing patches, backups and security audits / monitoring (antivirus and firewall);
 - Continuous **preventive maintenance**, such as redoing cat cables and check WAP (rooms and conference rooms);
 - **Hardware** and **Software support**, for example, keeping servers, printers, POS and other end devices in working order;